What Are Lieutenants in Magic?

 For a moderate cost, this mystical creature enters as a solid 3/4 with vigilance.
 However, as long as you control your commander, Unicorn bestows two spectacular effects at the start of your combat: he gives vigilance and renders your entire team (including himself) immune to combat damage for the rest of the turn!

-With vigilance and protection in combat, you're free to swing with everything you've got; not only will no one tap, they'll be completely barricaded against enemy blockers.
+With vigilance and protection in combat, you're free to swing with everything you've got; not only will no one tap, but they'll also be completely barricaded against enemy blockers.

 How to Use Lieutenants

 We've seen the awesome powers these second-in-commands will grant your armies; remember to use defensive measures like "Mother of Runes" to shield your commander from harm, as your lieutenants will lag until you recast them.
 The gods pair well due to their indestructible nature, partner commanders give two chances for maintaining the bonuses, and simple low-cost generals like "Sram, Senior Edificer" can be quickly recast if defeated.

 © 2018 Jeremy Gill